Lake Bluff Open Lands Association

 Online Only Sale

-Plant sales are generally in early May to mid-May because that is the earliest time we should plant tender seedlings in the ground.
-Frost will kill them.
+Plant sales are generally in early May to mid-May because that is the earliest time we should plant tender seedlings in the ground, or frost will kill them.